understanding-the-connected-home/book/ux_of_privacy.md

 In the mean time, the brunt of the burden is on the shoulders of UX designers: As a group, they might be the only ones with both the skill set and the mandate to ensure users are empowered to control their own privacy.

 [^3]: Our group consisted of Rachel Uwa, Martin Skelly, Vladan Joler and Peter Bihr.
-You can find photos and more descriptions of the various fictional privacy machines at http://www.thewavingcat.com/2016/04/25/privacy-machines/
+You can find photos and more descriptions of the various fictional privacy machines at [http://www.thewavingcat.com/2016/04/25/privacy-machines/](http://www.thewavingcat.com/2016/04/25/privacy-machines/)

-[^4]: How [about](http://wtf.com) including an external link in a footnote?